circlefin/stablecoin-evm/doc/bridged_asset_automated_verification.md

 ### Metadata mismatch

-Remember to not format the metadata file, leave them as extracted.
-Otherwise it will result in a mismatching hash.
+Do not format the metadata files--leave them as extracted.
+Formatting the file will result in a mismatching hash.